[See supplemental article Covid-19, herd immunity and common sense]

 You measure quantity, not quality.
 As soon as you measure, you're quantizing.
 You are defining fixed segments of an unlimited source, and by defining those segments, you automatically leave out an unlimited number of aspects which together form what we experience as quality.
 You can measure quantity, but it's impossible to measure something undefined as quality.

-- 1. a. b. c.
-For the purposes of this article "vaccination" is used in the ideal case whereby each vaccination creates immunity.
+- 1. For the purposes of this article "vaccination" is used in the ideal case whereby each vaccination creates immunity.
 This equivalence is deliberate in order to avoid distractive arguments that are not relevant to the analysis of "herd immunity" using the Sorites Paradox.

-- 3. a. b.
-Sorites Paradox, Stanford Encyclopedia of Philosophy.
+- 4. Sorites Paradox, Stanford Encyclopedia of Philosophy.

 “psycho-social factors are related to the vulnerability and defences that people have to disease, not to what disease you get.
 So that these factors affect the body's defence systems and make you vulnerable to smoking and cholesterol and viruses and so on.”
 [Prof. Len Syme, University of California].